 NJ v.
 Christopher Gregor: Treadmill Abuse Murder Trial

-In court documents obtained by Court TV, investigators say surveillance footage from the fitness center at Gregor’s apartment complex shows Corey running on a treadmill as his father increases the speed on March 20, 2021.
+Surveillance footage from the fitness center at Gregor’s apartment complex presented at trial shows Corey running on a treadmill as his father increases the speed on March 20, 2021.
 In the video, the boy stumbles and falls multiple times as he attempts to keep up.
-Gregor can be seen grabbing Corey by the shirt, and at one point, he appears to bite the child’s head.
+Gregor can be seen grabbing Corey by the shirt, and at one point, he appeared to bite the child’s head, prosecutors said.

 Two weeks later, on April 2, Gregor said he brought his son to a hospital after the boy woke up from a nap stumbling, slurring his words, and experiencing nausea and shortness of breath.
 Corey was taken for a CT scan, where he began having seizures.
 Lifesaving measures were taken, but Corey could not be saved.